Brian Woods (filmmaker): Awards

 With Kate Blewett, Brian Woods received the Amnesty International UK Media Award in 2002 for photojournalism.
 Also with Blewett, he made a BBC documentary, Kids Behind Bars, shown on 17 April 2005, showing the situation of juvenile prisoners in different parts of the world and exploring the problems of juvenile crime and justice; they also co-produced The Dying Rooms.

 Other work

 Woods is a founding trustee of the charity Care of China's Orphaned and Abandoned (COCOA) and a charitable theatre company.
+He is also a trustee of Sheffield DocFest and the Watersprite Film Festival.